 Drawn by Rivers’ success, The Whisky became a destination for up-and-coming bands to try to make a name for themselves.
 Groups such as The Paul Butterfield Blues Band, The Rascals, The Byrds, The Turtles, Otis Redding, Love, Captain Beefheart, The Mothers of Invention, and Alice Cooper were soon performing at The Whisky.
 The Whisky was also the destination for hip young movie stars such as Steve McQueen and Paul Newman who could be found dancing the night away.

-The Whisky was not only a breeding ground for Los Angeles bands, but a destination for a lot of British bands such as Them, Cream, Led Zeppelin, Jimi Hendrix (The Jimi Hendrix Experience should probably be considered an English band because Hendrix had to go to London before he was discovered by The Animals’ Chas Chandler, and he and Hendrix put together The Experience), The Kinks, and The Who.
+The Whisky was not only a breeding ground for Los Angeles bands, but a destination for a lot of British bands such as Them (who played with The Doors on June 2, 1966), Cream, Led Zeppelin, Jimi Hendrix (The Jimi Hendrix Experience should probably be considered an English band because Hendrix had to go to London before he was discovered by The Animals’ Chas Chandler, and he and Hendrix put together The Experience), The Kinks, and The Who.